giftthedeveloper/wc-lite/README.md

 In your python shell, try:

-gwc filename gives you the number of bytes, characters, words and lines in your file. gwc -h triggers the help menu gwc -c filename.fileformat outputs the number of bytes in your file
+gwc - gives you an input to type in or input your desired text and it returns the number of bytes, characters, words etc of your file. gwc filename gives you the number of bytes, characters, words and lines in your file. gwc -h triggers the help menu gwc -c filename.fileformat outputs the number of bytes in your file